 Final Thoughts on Mezu and MezuCard

 As for the MezuCard, I was impressed with how easy it was to generate the card and start using it.
 With foreign transaction fees currently being waived, I could see myself using the card as a back-up on trips should my other options fall through.
-I’m also very much looking forward to trying out any Boosts or Cashback rewards they might offer in the months ahead.
+I’m also very much looking forward to more cash back offers coming to the card (assuming that they do, of course).

 Overall, even if you already have a preferred P2P app, I think it’s worth supporting Mezu and their mission.
-Heck, I’d say it’s worth a download just to play Mezu Money Time and try to score some bonus cash.
-But, more importantly, I hope Mezu continues to grow so that their idea of “Just like cash.
+Personally, I hope Mezu continues to grow so that their idea of “Just like cash.
 But smarter” can truly be realized.

 Also published on Medium.